torvalds/linux/Documentation/arch/s390/cds.rst

 the hardware.

 The common device support layer comprises the I/O support routines defined below.
-Some of them implement common Linux device driver interfaces, while some of them are ESA/390 platform specific.
+Some of them implement common GNU/Linux device driver interfaces, while some of them are ESA/390 platform specific.

 Note: